Fani Willis Forgets the Sixth Amendment

 The district attorney is called out for failing to inform those she is charging with the nature and cause of the accusation.

-The Fulton County district attorney, Fani Willis, is pictured alongside Nathan Wade, her sometime boyfriend who is also her deputy in her prosecution of President Trump.
-AP Photo/Brynn Anderson
+The Fulton County district attorney, Fani Willis, and her former boyfriend who was also once her deputy in her prosecution of President Trump, Nathan Wade.
+AP/Brynn Anderson

 The ruling by Judge Scott McAfee quashing six of the 41 charges against President Trump and his camarilla is yet another misstep for District Attorney Fani Willis.
 It is a victory for the bedrock constitutional principle that a criminal defendant must be fully informed of the charges against him.
 Ms. Willis, who has been feeling the heat for her extracurricular activities, now has to answer for an impermissibly vague indictment.